nethalayaswanth/rems/README.md

 ## Introduction

-rest is a simple react external store works using proxy
+rems is a simple react external store works using proxy

 works with nested objects